Skip to main content

 To run a local evaluation with any OpenAI-compatible model, do:

-prime eval run my-env -m gpt-5-nano # run and save eval results locally
+prime eval run my-env -m openai/gpt-5-nano # run and save eval results locally

-Evaluations use Prime Inference by default; configure your own API endpoints in ./configs/endpoints.py.
+Evaluations use Prime Inference by default; configure your own API endpoints in ./configs/endpoints.toml.
 View local evaluation results in the terminal UI:

 To run an evaluation directly from the Environments Hub, do: